Tuscarora Indian intarsia

 Silver Jewelry, Beginning

-In this 10-week class, students will be introduced to the basics of working with silver.
+In this class, students will be introduced to the basics of working with silver.
 They will be guided through one or two projects that use various techniques of cutting, soldering, filing, and polishing.
 Some finished stones may be incorporated into the finished pieces.
 Projects will vary in each course.
 Most equipment and tools are available at the Education Center.
 Students will be informed if any additional items are needed.

 Silver Jewelry, Advanced